I'm a writer living on a small ranch in Canada with my husband, dogs and cats.

 Miriam Verheyden has been a lumberjack, church organist, veggie washer and bookseller.
 She lived for six months in a hotel in Wales, sat once around a campfire with a convicted (but innocent) murderer, and is currently learning how to drive a tractor.

-She grew up in Germany and moved to Canada at age 23 under scandalous circumstances to be with her much-older, father-of-4, not-quite-divorced-yet lover.
-It's a great story though with a happy ending, so she wrote her first book Let's Pretend This is Normal about it.
+She grew up in Germany and dropped out of college at age 23 to move to Canada to be with her much-older, father-of-4, not-quite-divorced-yet lover.
+It's a great story with a happy ending, so she wrote her first book Let's Pretend This is Normal about it.

 Her second book Quit the Hustle is based on her experience of recovering from burnout through overcoming the need to improve everything about herself and embrace life with all its imperfections.